Parenting teenagers can be lonely.

-Here’s a parenting fact that has been scientifically proven.
-Eventually, toddlers grow up.
+For starters, a parenting fact that has been scientifically proven is that eventually toddlers grow up.

 Our itty bitties gradually then rapidly turn into adult-sized people.
 And as much as they change, so too does our parenting journey.

 Before these ponderings, allow me to rewind a decade or so.

 My second born was a biter.
 And my first born liked to be mostly naked.
 An unfortunate combination.
 Biting tendencies + exposed flesh = wails/yelps/tears.